Posted on Leave a comment

 Horane Smith’s Milestone Achievement

-With The Queen’s Plate, Smith marks not only another milestone in his prolific career but also reinforces his role as a storyteller who profoundly impacts his readers’ perspectives on society, history, and personal growth.
+With The Queen that Wears the Crown, Smith marks not only another milestone in his prolific career but also reinforces his role as a storyteller who profoundly impacts his readers’ perspectives on society, history, and personal growth.
 His novels continue to inspire, challenge, and offer hope, proving that literature can indeed change the world, one story at a time.

 You can Check out Horane’s work at www.horanesmith.com.